-Fiscal Year 2019 Executive Compensation Components
+Fiscal Year 2020 Executive Compensation Components

-For the fiscal year ended February 28, 2019, the principal components of compensation for NEOs were:
+For the fiscal year ended February 29, 2020, the principal components of compensation for NEOs were:

 Category Compensation Element Description Cash Base Salary Fixed cash compensation based on responsibilities of the position.
 Reviewed annually for potential adjustments based on factors such as market levels, individual performance and scope of responsibilities.
 Annual Incentive Opportunity Annual cash incentive for achievement of specific annual financial operating results.

 Long-Term Incentives Restricted Stock Units Vest ratably over a three-year period.
 Settled in shares of AZZ common stock.
 Dividend equivalents rights accrue with respect to dividends awarded during the vesting period.
 Performance Share Units Three-year pre-determined financial performance metric and a potential TSR modifier.
 Settled in shares of AZZ common stock.
 Dividend equivalents accrue during the vesting period and will vest if, and when the PSUs to which such dividend equivalents relate become vested.
 Retirement 401(k) Plan Qualified 401(k) plan available to all U.S. employees.
-The Company matches 100% of the first 1: and 50% of contributions between 2% and 6%.

-Other Employment Agreements Sets standard benefits for Messrs.
-Ferguson and Fehlman in the event of termination of employment from the Company.
-Severance Plan Sets standard benefits for senior executives in the event of severance; available to all U.S. employees (other than Messrs.
-Ferguson and Fehlman).
-Change-in-Control Agreements Sets standard benefits for senior executives (other than Messrs.
-Ferguson and Fehlman) upon a change-incontrol.
-Other Benefits Executive supplemental disability insurance and annual physical exam.
+The Company matches 100% of the first 1%: and 50% of contributions between 2% and 6% (with a potential total Company match of 3.5%).
+Other Employment Agreements Sets standard benefits for certain NEOs in the event of termination of employment from the Company.
+Deferred Compensation Plan Sets standard benefits for designated management and highly compensated employees (including our NEOs) and the Company's board of directors.
+Severance Plan Sets standard benefits for senior executives in the event of severance; available to all U.S. employees (other than NEOs with employment agreements).
+Change-in-Control Agreements Sets standard benefits for senior executives upon a change-in-control.
+Other Benefits Executive supplemental disability insurance, financial planning services and annual physical exam.